Managing the foodborne risk of Campylobacter

 - sources of Campylobacter

-- ways people get infected.
+- the way people get infected.

 In 2008, MPI introduced the Campylobacter performance target (CPT) – which measured Campylobacter levels in processed chicken – to check how effective our control measures were at reducing levels.

 We continue to use Campylobacter sampling under the National Microbiological Database (NMD) to make sure processors are producing food within safe limits.

 New Zealand Food Safety is aiming to reduce human foodborne campylobacteriosis in New Zealand by 20% by 2025, and this goal is incorporated in the Campylobacter Action Plan for 2020-2021.